 Women's Basketball falls to Tulane, 63-46 at home.
 Photos by Stephen Pinchback

-Ravon Justice enters her fifth season with the University of Houston women's basketball program and the third as recruiting coordinator after spending the previous five years working at Houston Baptist as an assistant coach.
+Ravon Justice enters her sixth season with the University of Houston women's basketball program and the fourth as recruiting coordinator after spending the previous five years working at Houston Baptist as an assistant coach.

 In Justice's first year with the program in 2010-11, the Cougars enjoyed one of their finest seasons in program history, posting a 26-6 overall record and returning to the NCAA Tournament for the first time since the 2004-05 season.

 Under the tutelage of Coach Justice, junior point guard Porsche Landry enjoyed a breakout season, earning Conference USA First Team honors after averaging 14.8 points per game, which was nearly five points per contest higher than her career best entering the season.
 Landry also became one of only four Cougars all-time with career totals of 1,000 points and 300 assists.

 Justice also made an immediate impact on the recruiting trail after taking over those duties following the 2010-11 season, as various recruiting services ranked the early six-player class that signed in November of 2011 among the nation's top-40 recruiting hauls, including Dan Olson's Collegiate Girls Basketball Report (No. 22) and ESPN HoopGurlz (No. 39).

 During her time at HBU, Justice helped lead the Huskies to a Red River Athletic Conference regular season title and a pair of RRAC tournament championships along with two appearances in the NAIA National Tournament.

 Prior to her tenure at HBU, Justice spent a season as an assistant coach at Grayson County College in Denison, Texas, assisting in recruiting efforts and monitoring of the student-athletes' academic progress.
 There she worked with former Houston associate head coach Wade Scott.